 On December 14, 2012, the Company entered into a common stock purchase agreement with Aspire.
 Upon execution of the Purchase Agreement, Aspire purchased 158,982 shares of common stock for an aggregate purchase price of \$1.0 million based the closing price of the Company's common stock December 13, 2012, the date upon which the business terms were agreed.
-Under the terms of the Purchase Agreement, Aspire has committed to purchase up to an additional 1,455,787 shares from time to time as directed by the Company over the next two years at prices derived from the market prices on or near the date of each sale.
+Under the terms of the Purchase Agreement, Aspire committed to purchase up to an additional 1,455,787 shares from time to time as directed by the Company over the next two years at prices derived from the market prices on or near the date of each sale.
 However, such commitment is limited to an additional \$19.0 million of share purchases.
-In December 2012, in consideration for entering into the Purchase Agreement, the Company issued 74,548 shares of its common stock to Aspire in lieu of paying a commitment fee.
-During the six months ended June 30, 2013, the Company sold 650,000 shares of its common stock to Aspire under the Purchase Agreement in consideration for aggregate proceeds of \$3.4 million.
+In December 2012, in consideration for entering into the Purchase Agreement, the Company sold all of the additional 1,455,787 shares of its common stock to Aspire in lieu of paying a commitment fee.
+During the nine months ended September 30, 2013, the Company sold all of the additional 1,455,787 shares of its common stock to Aspire allowed under the Purchase Agreement in consideration for aggregate proceeds of \$6.6 million.
+The agreement terminated on November 14, 2013 and no rights or obligations remain under the agreement.